-Your rent includes central heating, internet access in your room, wireless internet around College, and use of catering services and other facilities on-site (the gym, for example).
-Each room is banded and rents in the academic year 2023-24 range from £156.70 to £242.60 a week.
+Your rent includes central heating, internet access in your room, wireless internet around College, and use of catering services and other facilities on-site (the gym, for instance).
+Each room is banded, ranging from £156.00 to £261.70 a week for the 2024-25 academic year, for example.
 Rents are determined annually, in agreement between College and student representatives.